Examining the evolution of the Supersoft X-ray Source RX J0513.9-6951: Results

-Note that modelling the~XMM spectra with blackbody and fixed~$\nh$ shows a clear decrease in~$\Teff$ and increase in radius, as shown in Fig.~\ref{fig:Teff_R_L_MJD_xmm} (in orange) and Tab.~\ref{tab:fit_xmm}. \citet{McGowan_etal2005} obtained the similar result for the EPIC-PN spectra of~\textit{XMM-Newton}.
+Modelling the \xmm~spectra with blackbody and fixed~$\nh$ shows a clear decrease in~$\Teff$ and increase in radius, as shown in Fig.~\ref{fig:Teff_R_L_MJD} (left panels, in orange) and Tab.~\ref{tab:fit_xmm}. \citet{McGowan_etal2005} obtained the similar result for the EPIC-PN spectra of~\xmm.
 This behaviour of the source does not correspond to the results obtained using the model atmosphere spectra.
 Moreover, the obtained radii and luminosities are significantly larger even at a fixed~$\nh$.
 The blackbody fit for the \chandra~observations aligns more closely with the model atmosphere results.
 Fixing the column density at~$\nh=6.2\times10^{20}$, the value found by \citet{McGowan_etal2005}, does not change the result significantly.
 From a statistical point of view, this $\nh$~value is less likely.
-The theoretical tracks of~WD for all spectra shift slightly toward lower temperatures and gravities (upward and to the right in Fig.~\ref{fig:glogT}), but the overall stability characteristics remain almost unchanged, as does the evolution over time.
+The theoretical tracks of~WD for all spectra shift slightly towards lower temperatures and gravities (upwards and to the right in Fig.~\ref{fig:glogT}), but the overall stability characteristics remain almost unchanged, as does the evolution over time.